polartar/vtvl-smartcontracts/docs/VTVLVesting.md

 event FeeReceived(address indexed _recipient, uint256 _feeAmount, uint256 _scheduleIndex, address _tokenAddress)
 ```

-Emitted when receiving the fee
+Emitted when receiving the fee.

+*_tokenAddress may be vesting token address or USDC address depending on the token price.*

 #### Parameters